BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 * Curiosity about Clojure
 * A web browser

 ???
+Note "The browser ate my keyboard shortcuts!"
+    There is always a competition for which system gets to catch keyboard shortcuts first.
+This worsens a bit when an application like VS Code runs in the web browser.
+Remember this if some shortcut/command doesn't work.

+    On some machines, with some web browsers, some shortcuts are caught by the web browser and instead re-opening a closed tab or whatever.
+These have been observed:

+    * Undo (undoing something web browser related)
+    * Select the line (focusing the browser URL input)
+    * Open the command palette (opening a private browsing window.
+Looking at you Firefox.)
+    * Escape key shortcuts (are you using VIM bindings in your browser?)

+    Sometimes the workaround is to redefine the shortcuts in VS Code, sometimes making your web browser stop catching the shortcut.

+???
 Note "I am new to VS Code"
     You might want to have a look at [this Getting Started with VS Code video](https://code.visualstudio.com/docs/introvideos/basics).
 (You can of course ignore the parts about installing for now.)
 Also, have [this overview of the VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface) handy.